gnaudio/jabra-js-device-properties-sample/README.md

 - View and set device properties (firmware version, mute state, etc.)
 - Control the 3-dot button LED color and mode (including custom RGB)
 - Live output log in the browser
-- Modern UI with dropdowns for color and LED mode

 ## Getting Started